KooperNinja/web-eng-project-todo-planner/README.md

 ### 3. Setup for development

+#### 3.1 Backend
-Now install the backages in the `backend/` folder with the packagemanager of your liking.
+Now install the packages in the `backend/` folder with the packagemanager of your liking.
 I recommend [Deno](https://deno.com) but that's up to you.

+#### 3.2 Frontend
+Install the packages in the `frontend/` folder.
+For development use the local development script `dev` with e.g. `deno task dev` and your Vite Testserver will start. \
+Once ready for production run the `build` script.
+This will bundle the files and makes it avaliable for the nginx Webserver service.

 ### 4. You're all set for development